FEIN vs EIN: What’s the Difference?

 Does my business need an EIN vs FEIN?

 If you are offering products or services as an operating business, you will need a FEIN.
-If the state asks for a tax ID number, you may need to have a separate EIN over and above your FEIN.
-However, in most cases, your FEIN vs EIN are the same numbers.
+If the state asks for a tax ID number or federal tax ID number, you may need to have a separate EIN over and above your FEIN.
+However, in most cases, your FEIN or EIN are the same numbers.

 The only major difference between a FEIN and an EIN is the context in which they are referred to.
 Essentially, when someone refers to an EIN when they mean a tax identification number, an EIN would be the tax ID number you use for state tax whereas a FEIN is used for national tax purposes.
 While a state ID number is an actual thing in some states.
 The terms FEIN & EIN are essentially synonymous.
 They’re the same thing and used interchangeably in the industry.